 - file Copy 4.txt

-5. Rename the extension of several Windows files at once
+5. Rename the extension of several text or PDF files

 To rename the file extension only and not the full file name, use this command.